7nolikov/7nolikov.github.io/7nolikov/content/posts/static-site-generators.md

 While Gatsby creates visually impressive websites, it can be slow to build large projects due to its reliance on GraphQL.

-**Strengths**: React ecosystem, powerful data handling, posibily to build dynamic websites and apps.
+**Strengths**: React ecosystem, powerful data handling, possibility to build dynamic websites and apps.

 **Weaknesses**: React, steeper learning curve and slower build times.